-MPP defines a state as having an effective medical marijuana law if the state has enacted a law that meets the following four criteria:
+MPP defines a state as having a workable medical marijuana law if the state has enacted a law that meets the following three criteria:

-2) there is some realistic means of patients obtaining in-state access to marijuana that does not rely on federal cooperation, typically through private, state-regulated dispensaries and/or home cultivation;
+2) there is some realistic means for patients to access cannabis in-state that does not rely on federal cooperation (typically through private, state-regulated dispensaries and/or home cultivation); and

-3) the law allows for a variety of strains of marijuana, or extracts of marijuana, including both strains with higher and lower amounts of THC; and
+3) patients may use a variety of strains of marijuana, or extracts of marijuana, including both strains with higher and lower amounts of THC.

 MPP defines a state as having a “decriminalization” law if the state has enacted a law that imposes penalties other than jail time for possession of marijuana, at a minimum, for a first offense.

 Some of the states MPP considers “decriminalization” states continue to classify marijuana possession as a crime, but they punish possession with penalties other than jail.
 In addition, a state may impose jail for subsequent offenses and still be counted as a “decriminalization” state by MPP.
-MPP’s model decriminalization bill imposes a civil fine for possession, with drug education and community service for minors.
+MPP’s model decriminalization bill imposes a civil fine for possession (or, at the discretion of the individual, community service), with drug education and community service for minors.